 Continuation patterns are a huge favourite with technical traders.

 Let’s say a market is consolidating into an ascending triangle pattern leading up to an important economic release.

-You may like to scope out your key levels, draw your breakout levels and use the economic calendar to note the expectation and consensus for the upcoming release.
+You may like to scope out your key levels, draw your breakout levels, and use the economic calendar to note the expectations and consensus for the upcoming release.

 Your bias at this point is the continuation, but as a technical trader, you will find it best to know which major economic release is coming up and then how it might play it if the news is positive.

 If it is positive, then you have all your levels set, and you need to pull the trigger.